Ford GT40: Racing

-The Mk IV ran in only two races, the 1967 12 Hours of Sebring and the 1967 24 Hours of Le Mans and won both events.
-Only one Mk IV was completed for Sebring; the pressure from Ford had been amped up considerably after Ford's humiliation at Daytona two months earlier.
-Mario Andretti and Bruce McLaren won Sebring, Dan Gurney and A. J. Foyt won Le Mans (Gurney and Foyt's car was the Mk IV that was apparently least likely to win), where the Ford-representing Shelby-American and Holman & Moody teams showed up to Le Mans with 2 Mk IVs each.
-The installation of the roll cage was ultimately credited by many with saving the life of Andretti, who crashed violently at the Esses during the 1967 Le Mans 24 Hours, but escaped with minor injuries.
+The Mk IV ran in only two races, the April 1967 12 Hours of Sebring and the June 1967 24 Hours of Le Mans, and won both events.
+Only one Mk IV was completed for Sebring; the pressure from Ford had been increased considerably after Ford's humiliation at the 1967 Daytona 24h in early February, when Ferrari staged a 1-2-3 finish, honored later by naming a road car the Ferrari Daytona.
+Mario Andretti and Bruce McLaren won Sebring, Dan Gurney and A. J. Foyt won Le Mans (their car was the Mk IV that was apparently least likely to win), where the Ford-representing Shelby-American and Holman & Moody teams showed up to Le Mans with 2 Mk IVs each.
+The installation of the roll cage was ultimately credited by many with saving the life of Andretti, who crashed violently at the Esses during the 1967 Le Mans yet escaped with minor injuries.
 Gurney later described the Mk IV as "half-way between a road-legal passenger car and a race car; it was reliable and comfortable, but heavy".

-Unlike the earlier Mk I - III cars, the chassis of which were built in Britain, the Mk IVs were built entirely in America by Kar Kraft, Ford's performance division in Detroit.
-Le Mans 1967 remains the only all-American victory in Le Mans history—American drivers, team, chassis, engine, and tires.
+Unlike the earlier Mk I - III cars, the chassis of which were built in Britain, the Mk IV car was built entirely in the United States by Kar Kraft, Ford's performance division in Detroit.
+Thus, Le Mans 1967 still remains both the only all-American victory in Le Mans history — American drivers (Dan Gurney and A. J. Foyt), team (Shelby-American Inc.), chassis constructor (Ford), engine manufacturer (Ford), and tires (Goodyear) — as well as the only victory of a car designed and built entirely (both chassis and engine) in the United States.
 A total of six Mk IVs were constructed.

-One of the Mk IVs was rebuilt to the Ford G7 in 1968, and used in the Can-Am series for 1969 and 1970, but with no success.
-This car is sometimes called the Ford Mk IV.
+One of the Mk IVs was rebuilt to Group 7 (motorsport) rules as the Ford G7 in 1968, and used in the Can-Am series for 1969 and 1970, but with no success.

-Mk V and John Wyer's modified Mk I's
+Later versions

+The Ford GT40 became obsolete twice in international racing, the large engine Mk.II and Mk.IV after 1967, when sports car prototypes had been limited to the 3.0 litre engine size used in Formula 1 since 1966.
+The Ford P68 (also Ford 3L GT or F3L) was a Ford-sponsored attempt to compete in that category with the Ford Cosworth DFV V8 F1 engine.
+As homologated 5 litre FIA Group 4 sportscars could still race from 1968 to 1971, an old Gulf-Wyer GT40 Mk.I chassis won Le Mans twice in 1968 and 1969, but when no less than 25 each of Porsche 917 and Ferrari 512S were tailor made for that set of rules, the older sportscars became obsolete for good despite being eligible in the World Championship until the end of 1971.

+Since the 1970s, there was growing interest from enthusiasts rather than racers in Ford GT40s that could not be satisfied with the remaining GT40s, even though around 100 had originally been made.
+This led to the production of "continuation models" and replicas.